 (iv) Powerful Search

-The search in file tool’s powerful multi-file searches and replace capability allows searches to operate on all files in the project, all open files or within a selected directory.
+The search in file tool’s powerful multi-file searches and replace capability allows searches to operate on all files in the project, all open files, or within a selected directory.

 The set of file searches can be constrained with file filters and there are a variety of other options for the style of search and altering the result display list.
-The search in file tool includes multi-file replace using a regular expression, group matching and can also be used to search through Wing IDE’s integrated documentation.
+The search in file tool includes multi-file replace using a regular expression, and group matching and can also be used to search through Wing IDE’s integrated documentation.

 #3) Powerful Debugger

-Wing’s Python Debugger was modeled to fix and isolate bugs and interactive development of code.
+Wing’s Python Debugger was modeled to fix and isolate bugs and interact development of code.
 The Wing can debug any Python code regardless of how it is launched or whether it’s running locally or on another machine.

-The Debugger is compatible with the code launched from IDE, run by a web framework or server, invoked as a script in an embedded copy of Python or executed on a remote host.
+The Debugger is compatible with the code launched from IDE, run by a web framework or server, invoked as a script in an embedded copy of Python, or executed on a remote host.
 You can also debug Django templates and unit tests run from the Wings integrated testing tool.